 This course will define and demonstrate how Audioscan hearing instrument fitting and verification technology can be used to implement the most current recommended FM verification procedures, and how these procedures can be used for both the verification of FM and any remote microphone technology.

-- After this course learners will be able to explain how to implement an electroacoustic test procedure that verifies transparency of FM systems.
+- Implement an electroacoustic test procedure that verifies transparency of FM systems.

-- After this course learners will be able to demonstrate how to conduct an on-ear test of FM systems to verify target attainment and aided speech audibility.
+- Conduct an on-ear test of FM systems to verify target attainment and aided speech audibility.

-- After this course learners will be able to describe how to apply these test procedures with any remote microphone technology.
+- Apply these test procedures with any remote microphone technology.

 |5-10 Minutes||Overview of FM Systems|

 |10-25 Minutes||Overview of reference guidelines for testing FM Systems|